User Profile

 Joined 1 year, 8 months ago

 She/Her.
 20s.
 Most of my reading is trying to keep up with my book club.
 On my own I like SF/F, trans lit and sapphic romance, as well as some non-fiction about topics I find fascinating.
 This includes dance music, videogames, psychoactive substances, computers and the occult.
-I also try to read theory, classics and more academic works, though I've struggled with that since I was younger.
+I also try to read theory, classics and more academic works, though I've struggled with that since I was young.
 I track my manga reading seperately.
 My main fedi is currently @throatmuppet@xyzzy.link.

 This link opens in a pop-up window